matthewsanner/inventory-scheduling-app/DEVLOG.md

 ### SCRUM-20 sets up automated tests w/ GitHub Actions

 - creates the test.yml file to set up automated tests using the Docker testing containers

+### SCRUM-20 fixes .env file creation

+- in the Makefile, fixes the .env file creation from the .env.example files if no .env exists